If your PARTNER is a narcissist...

 During our sessions, you will have the opportunity to find yourself again.
 In narcissistic relationships, the focus is always on the other person.
 In our sessions, the focus will be on you.
 In a supportive environment you can feel free to reconnect with your true emotions, needs, wants, and desires.
 Reconnecting with these aspects of yourself will foster your ability to heal from a narcissistic relationship.

-Psychotherapy and coaching can help you to recover from your experience, and to find a way forward that feels right for you.
+Coaching can help you to recover from your experience, and to find a way forward that feels right for you.

 You might not want to end your relationship, despite the challenges of being with a narcissistic partner.